trans-travel/trans-travel/us/oh.md

 puberty blockers, hormone therapy, and surgery.
 It also protects parents harming youth through denial of trans-related care.

-In addition, if HB183 is passed, Ohio would ban access to bathroom and locker room facilities at all schools and universities (including university facilities such as stadiums) except in accordance with sex assigned at birth.
+In addition, if SB104 is signed by the governor, Ohio would ban access to bathroom and locker room facilities at all schools and universities (including university facilities such as stadiums) except in accordance with sex assigned at birth.

-Beyond HB183, an opinion from the Ohio Attorney General interprets existing law to allow discrimination against trans people in bathrooms and similar facilities, particularly if owned by government.
+Beyond SB104, an opinion from the Ohio Attorney General interprets existing law to allow discrimination against trans people in bathrooms and similar facilities, particularly if owned by government.